Itinerant quantum critical point with frustration and non-Fermi-liquid: Introduction

-\paragraph*{Introduction.} Quantum criticality in correlated itinerant electron systems is a subject with great theoretical and experimental significance~\cite{Hertz1976,Millis1993,Moriya1985,Stewart2001,Chubukov2004,Belitz2005,Loehneysen2007,Chubukov2009}, and plays a vital role in the study of anomalous transport, strange metal and non-fermi-liquid~\cite{Metzner2003,Senthil2008,Holder2015,Metlitski2015} in heavy-fermion materials~\cite{Custers2003,Steppke2013}, cupurates and Fe-based high-temperature superconductors~\cite{ZhangWenLiang2016,LiuZhaoYu2016,Gu2017}.
-In this letter, we focus on one family of itinerant QCPs, where order parameters have finite wave vectors, such as anti-ferromagnetism (AFM) and charge- or spin- density wave (CDW/SDW) states.
+In this paper, we focus on one family of itinerant QCPs, where order parameters have finite wave vectors, such as anti-ferromagnetism (AFM) and charge- or spin- density wave (CDW/SDW) states.
 Although extensive efforts have been devoted, theoretical understanding about these QCPs has not yet reached convergence, due to its nonperturbative nature.
 For example, according to the Hertz-Millis-Moriya theory~\cite{Hertz1976,Millis1993,Moriya1985}, such a QCP in 2D is characterized by mean-field scaling exponents with dynamic critical exponent $z=2$, and renormalization group (RG) analysis reveals linear temperature ($T$) dependence in spin susceptibility with logarithmic corrections.
-However, as higher order contributions are taken into account, anomalous dimensions may arise as a result of marginal operators~\cite{Abanov2004}.
+However, as higher order contributions are taken into account, theories beyond Hertz-Millis-Moriya have been proposed and extensively studied~\cite{Abanov2003,Abanov2004,Metlitski2010,Sur2016,Schlief2017,SSLee2018,Schlief2018}, where novel phenomena, e.g. anomalous dimensions, are expected to emerge.
 Recently, the development in sign-problem-free quantum-Monte-Carlo (QMC) methods provides a new path way to sharpen our understanding about these open questions, and this unbiased numerical technique has been utilized to study various itinerant QCPs including Ising-nematic~\cite{Schattner2015a,Lederer2016}, ferromagnetic~\cite{Xu2016}, CDW~\cite{ZXLi2015} and SDW~\cite{Berg12,ZXLi2016,Schattner2015b,Gerlach2017}.
 For SDW QCPS, the signature of a $z=2$ has been observed~\cite{Berg12,ZXLi2016,Schattner2015b,Gerlach2017}, but the linear $T$ dependence predicted in the Hertz-Millis-Moriya theory and the possible anomalous dimensions have not yet been explored in QMC studies.
 In contrast to the conclusion of $z=2$, which comes from the leading-order random phase approximation (RPA), these two predictions rely on higher order effects and RG flows, and thus will only arise in the close vicinity of the QCP, which are challenging for QMC simulations to explore, because (1) in most previous studies, the QCPs turn out to be covered by a superconducting dome, which prevents the access to the quantum critical region and (2) the diverging correlation length near a QCP enhances the finite-size effect, thus requiring larger system sizes to obtain reliable results.